CIA activities in Somalia: UNOSOM II (1993)

-Funding anti-Islamist warlords (2004 - 2006)
+Funding warlords and Ethiopian invasion

-The CIA began a covert operation to arm and finance Somali warlords who were fighting against the Islamic Courts Union (ICU).
+The CIA began a covert operation to arm and finance Somali warlords who were fighting against the Islamic Courts Union (ICU) during 2003.
 At the behest of the CIA, in early 2006 numerous Somali warlords had united under the banner of the Alliance for the Restoration of Peace and Counterterrorism.
 Operating from the intelligence agency’s station in Nairobi, Kenya, CIA agents would make frequent trips to Mogadishu by plane where they would pay hundreds of thousands of dollars to the warlords.
 When the payments to the warlords shifted the military balance of the country in their favor, the ICU started a strike against the American-backed coalition and drove it out of Mogadishu, becoming the first organization to consolidate control over the entire city since the collapse of the Somali state.